 Aims & Scope

 The IAFOR Journal of Literature & Librarianship aspires to find a balance between promoting cutting-edge research in the relevant fields and providing a forum for dialogue about the forms, roles and concerns of literature and librarianship in the 21st century.
 It also aims to place the latest work of well-established and respected experts alongside the breakthrough pieces of up-and-coming academics, fostering the sense of a conversation between generations of thought leaders.
-The chosen pieces will often, but not exclusively, fit within the thematic parameters outlined in the IAFOR conferences preceding a given issue.
-Priority will thus be given to papers presented at these conferences.
-Furthermore, reflecting the geographical origins of IAFOR, the Editor will try to feature Asia-related papers as much as possible.

-Authors of articles presented at IAFOR conferences will be contacted if their paper is selected for review.
 All papers are reviewed according to standard peer-review processes, regardless of whether or not the authors have attended a related IAFOR conference.

 There is no submission fee for the IAFOR Journal of Literature & Librarianship.